mrakgr/The-Spiral-Language/readme.md

 ##### 1D Block Scan and Reduce

-The author already did the transposed versions of them, but in order to take advanage of Spiral's default toa representation, it might be good to break the dependency on Cub for the 1d case.
+The author already did the transposed versions of them, but in order to take advantage of Spiral's default toa representation, it might be good to break the dependency on Cub for the 1d case.
 C++ is really limited in various ways, and much like the majority of statically typed languages falls flat when it comes to defining new datatypes.
-It is not a high priorty item and more like a homework assignment suitable for newcomers to the language should they feel like it.
+It is not a high priority item and more like a homework assignment suitable for newcomers to the language should they feel like it.

+##### Softmax Cost

+It would be better to recalculate the input much like in layer norm.
+Right now it is implemented inefficiently.
+The author is learning the language he created as he goes along much like anyone else would.
+He did not think through the current implementation properly.

+##### Checkpointing

+The ability to save arbitrary types to disk and load them will get added to the language and the standard library.
+Checkpointing for the ML library will succinctly get built on top of that.
+This is something that will be necessary when training times get longer.

+##### Improve The Allocator

+Allocator should be more capable of handling short term allocations.
+This can be done by taking the idea from the previous stack based allocator and incorporating them into the current one.

 ## User Guide: The Spiral Power